we-are-y/Y/README.md

 - AI systems scale on human input — without recognition or compensation.

 **Y exists to change that.**
-To make sure humans don’t just survive in the age of AI — they **thrive**.
+To make sure humans don't just survive in the age of AI — they **thrive**.

 ---